OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 ## Configure the manifest

-To enable event-based activation of your add-in, you must configure the [Configure your Office Add-in to use a shared runtimes](/javascript/api/manifest/Configure your Office Add-in to use a shared runtimes) element and [LaunchEvent](/javascript/api/manifest/extensionpoint#launchevent) extension point in the `VersionOverridesV1_1` node of the manifest.
+To enable event-based activation of your add-in, you must configure the [runtimes](/javascript/api/manifest/runtimes) element and [LaunchEvent](/javascript/api/manifest/extensionpoint#launchevent) extension point in the `VersionOverridesV1_1` node of the manifest.
 For now, `DesktopFormFactor` is the only supported form factor.

 1. In your code editor, open the quick start project.